Five women to watch at the Australian Open tennis

 But there are numerous threats to the American, especially from the new generation headed by Australia's world number one Ashleigh Barty and defending champion Naomi Osaka.

-AFP Sport picks out five women to watch when the action starts in Melbourne on Monday.
+AFP Sport picks out five women to watch in Melbourne.

 - Serena Williams -